 This method is not for you if you:

-- Want to have a biologically child in the future
+- Want to become pregnant in the future

-- Being pressured by friends, family, and or partner
+- Are feeling pressure from friends, family, or your partner

-- Trying to solve a short term/temporary problem (being out of work, financial worries, physical illness, short-term mental, sexual or marriage problems).
+- Are trying to solve a short term/temporary problem (being out of work, financial worries, physical illness, short-term mental, sexual or marriage problems).

-You do not need your partner’s consistent in order to be sterilized.
-It is important to think about the future and any possible life changes such as death of child, remarriage or divorce.
+It is important to think about the future and any possible life changes.
+Examples can include death of a child, remarriage or divorce.

-Since this is a more permanent procedure, reversal could cost thousands of dollars.
+Since this is a permanent procedure, reversal could cost thousands of dollars.
 This includes complicated surgery and no guarantees that you could become pregnant.
-Sometimes it is nearly impossible to reconnect to tubes considering there may not be any tubes left to connect.
+Sometimes it is impossible to reconnect tubes because there may not be any left to connect.

 - Fainting spells

 - Odor or unusual discharge from your vagina